A multiple-choice question is a question type where the respondent is asked to choose one or more items from a limited list of choices.

 - There's no room for subjectivity

-- You can ask more questions, it takes less time to complete a multiple-choice question compared to an open question
+- You can ask more questions, as it takes less time to complete a multiple-choice question compared to an open question

 - Respondents don't have to formulate an answer but can focus on the content

-Disadvantages of multiple-choice questions
+3. Disadvantages of MCQs

 - While they are fast processed, they are time-consuming to create: they require time to draw up effective stem questions and corresponding choices